Tomatoes and Other Edibles 2026

 Italian Pepperoncini

 Narrow 3-5 inch pickling pepper with superb flavour and just a little heat.
 Compact plants with prolific yields of thin-skinned red fruits.
-Also excellent fresh eating.
-5 pots.
+Also excellent for snacking.
+4 pots.

 Jimmy Nardello

 A fine Italian variety brought to America in 1887 by the Nardello family.
 Long, thin-skinned frying peppers ripen to a deep, shiny red and earn rave reviews for their rich flavour.
 Compact, prolific plants.
-6 pots.
+4 pots

 Lipstick